JiyangJiang/BrainMRIpipelines/README.rst

 where ``/path/to/BrainMRIpipelines`` and ``/path/to/install/third-party/software`` need to be replaced with the path to BrainMRIpipelines and the path to install third-party software, respectively.

+For MATLAB, ``Set Path - Add with Subfolders ... - Select BrainMRIpipelines folder``.

 Contribute
 ----------